Alex Salmond: Resignation as leader

 Salmond was elected to the Scottish Parliament in 1999 and was one of its highest-profile members as Leader of the Opposition.
 He stood down as SNP leader in 2000, facing internal criticism after a series of high-profile fall-outs with party members, and was replaced by his preferred successor John Swinney, who defeated Alex Neil for the post.
 He resigned from the Scottish Parliament on 14 May 2001 to lead the SNP group in the House of Commons.

 During the prolonged parliamentary debates in the run-up to the 2003 invasion of Iraq he voiced strong opposition to the UK's participation.
 In the aftermath of the war, he lent support to the attempt of Adam Price, a Plaid Cymru MP, to impeach Tony Blair over the Iraq issue.
-Salmond has gone further than many anti-war politicians in claiming that Blair's statements on the presence of weapons of mass destruction in Iraq were consciously intended to deceive the public.
-He has also claimed that Blair had made a pact with George W. Bush "to go to war come what may".
+Salmond went further than many anti-war politicians in claiming that Blair's statements on the presence of weapons of mass destruction in Iraq were consciously intended to deceive the public.
+He also claimed that Blair had made a pact with George W. Bush "to go to war come what may".

 Subsequent return

 After the June 2004 European Parliament elections, which were perceived as a "disaster" for the SNP, pressure mounted on Swinney to resign as leader.
 Swinney announced his resignation on 22 June 2004 to become Convener of the Scottish Parliament's European and External Relations Committee.

 On 15 July 2004, Salmond said that he would be a candidate in the forthcoming election for the leadership of the SNP.
 This came as a surprise because he had previously declared that he would definitely not be a leadership candidate.
 In the postal ballot of all members he went on to receive over 75% of the votes cast, placing him well ahead of his nearest rival Roseanna Cunningham.
-As he was not an MSP at the time, his depute, Nicola Sturgeon, took over as Leader of the SNP group and the main opposition leader at Holyrood.
+As he was not an MSP at the time, his deputy, Nicola Sturgeon, took over as Leader of the SNP group and the main opposition leader at Holyrood.
 Although he was re-elected in the 2005 general election, he made clear his intention to return to the Scottish Parliament at the 2007 Scottish parliamentary election in an attempt to win power for the first time.